J. C. Agajanian

-Joshua C. James "Aggie" Agajanian (June 16, 1913 – May 5, 1984) was an influential Armenian-American figure in American motorsports history.
-He was a promoter and race car owner.
+Joshua C. James "Aggie" Agajanian (June 16, 1913 – May 5, 1984) was an American motorsports promoter, race car owner, and Motorcycle Hall of Fame inductee.

 Early life

-Agajanian was born in San Pedro, Los Angeles, California, just six months after his father had immigrated to the United States, with his entire family, including some cousins, out of war-torn Armenia.
-He grew up a hard-working young man in the family's refuse collection and hog ranching businesses, which Aggie would later oversee.
+Agajanian was born in San Pedro, Los Angeles, California, just six months after his father had emigrated from Armenia to the United States.
+Agajanian grew up working for his family's refuse collecting and hog ranching businesses.

-At 18, Agajanian had saved enough money to buy a race car.
-When he told his father that he was going to become a race car driver, the elder Agajanian's reaction was not what young Aggie had hoped.
-Looking at the car in the garage, his father said to J.C., "So, you are going to be a race driver, that's fine.
-Just a few things I want you to do first.
-Go kiss your mother goodbye, pack your bags since you won't be living here anymore and while you're at it, change your name."
+By age 18, Agajanian had saved enough money to buy a race car.
+Upon hearing the news, Agajanian's father supposedly responded, "So, you are going to be a race driver, that's fine.
+Just a few things I want you to do first: Go kiss your mother goodbye, pack your bags since you won't be living here anymore, and while you're at it, change your name."
+He then refused to grant Agajanian permission to race cars, encouraging him to be an owner.

-Promoting and racing life

-The racing game was brutal in the 1930s.
-Drivers were dying almost every other week on the dirt ovals of Southern California and Agajanian's father understandably did not want his son to become another statistic.
-A compromise was settled upon: J.C. could keep the car, but only in the capacity of an owner.
-J.C. agreed and at 18 became perhaps one of the youngest car owners in automobile racing.

-While Agajanian never achieved his childhood dream of becoming a race driver, he did almost everything else, from promoting races to building cars and discovering drivers.